sumonst21/trading-app/README.md

 Trading-app FXCM
 ------------------------------------------

-Trading-app is a full-stack-app to trade forex markets using a FXCM api.
+Trading-app is a full-stack app to trade forex markets using the FXCM api.

 The application offers the following features:

 - Import list of market instruments FOREX, INDEX, COMMODITIES and STOCKS.
-- Get historical rates for any any day since 1999.
+- Get historical rates for any day since 1999.
 - Trading view Widget integration
 - Breakout Strategy
 - Email notifications